sterrettJD/HoMi/docs/tutorial.md

 ## Tutorial data

-Data for this tutorial are found in the `docs/tutorial_data/` directory of the HoMi repo (https://github.com/sterrettJD/HoMi/tree/main/docs/tutorial_data).
+Data for this tutorial are found in the `docs/tutorial_data/` directory of the HoMi repo ([here](https://github.com/sterrettJD/HoMi/tree/main/docs/tutorial_data)).

 In this directory, we have a `raw_data` folder with the fastq files for 2 samples (paired end reads).
+There is also an example config file and an example metadata file.
+Below are steps to get these files.

 ### Get data from the cloned HoMi repo (preferred)